Gen-lang/Gen/README.md

 Almost everything (for, if, and more) can be written in just one line.
 But it is pretty wordy, so it's also easy to learn.

-*Note:* I created the pygen directory initially to see how this language would look and feel as soon as possible, so I will rewrite the Gen interpreter in Perl in another directory in the future.
+*Note:* I created the pygen directory initially to see how this language would look and feel as soon as possible, so I will rewrite the Gen interpreter in another directory in the future using Perl because it's good at parsing.

 ### TODO List